What are the hardest countries to visit in the world?

 10 Hardest countries to visit in the world: North Korea

 Angola is not on everyone one’s bucket list for a reason.
-Years of civil war and political unrest has seen only a few keen travellers making their way here.
+Years of civil war and political unrest have seen only a few keen travellers making their way here.
 Also the capital Luanda has been nominated as the most expensive city in the world.

 The visa process for Angola can take several weeks and any nationalities are required to apply in their home country.
 You’ll need a letter of invitation and proof of hotel booking to apply and then it’s still anyone’s guess.

-Eritrea is a small unknown Africa country located on the banks of the Red Sea.
+Eritrea is a small unknown African country located on the banks of the Red Sea.
 To clarify, it has been called the North Korea of Africa as only a few people visit.
 And it’s mostly known for being the last on the list World Press Freedom Index.

 There is no guarantee you will get a visa.
 Some applicants may only succeed after multiple attempts at obtaining one.
 So your best option is to join an organised tour and hope your travel agency will be able to apply for your visas on your behalf.